Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 Starting at the top (1), if there are HTML landing pages that describe the resources of interest, and the metadata publisher has the necessary authority to update the content of these pages, then CDIF metadata should be embedded in an HTML \<script\> element in the \<head\> section of each landing page (3).
 The script should have the following type and profile attributes:

-*type=\"application/ld+json profile="CDIF1.0\"*
+*type=\"application/ld+json\" profile=\"CDIF1.0\"*

 ### Individual metadata file URLs

-If the resources of interest do not have individual landing pages, or the metadata publisher does not have authority to update the content of landing pages, the metadata should be placed in a web-accessible location (4 in Figure D1 ).
+If the resources of interest do not have individual landing pages, or the metadata publisher does not have authority to update the content of landing pages, the metadata should be placed in a web-accessible location (step 4 in Figure 2).
 There are two common approaches:

 -   Each metadata record is accessed in a separate, static file with its own URL.
 The CDIF metadata is serialized as JSON-LD (see [Appendix 1](#appendix-1)).
-MIME type for the metadata file is
+MIME type for the metadata file, returned as the Content-Type parameter in the HTTP response header, is:

-*type=\"application/ld+json profile=CDIF1.0"*
+*type=\"application/ld+json\" profile=\"CDIF1.0"*

 -   Each metadata record is accessed dynamically from the server using a URL.There are various open-source metadata server systems that can be configured to deliver CDIF metadata from the server's metadata database, e.g. GeoNetwork OpenSource[^19], GeoPortal[^20], CKAN[^21].
 The metadata retrieval URLs have different syntax depending on the software used, but typically include a metadata record identifier and a format parameter that would be used to indicate that CDIF metadata should be returned.
 If there is a format parameter in URL requests, its value should be '**CDIF1.0**'.

 ### Metadata list file

 -   A collection of metadata records are gathered in one file accessed using a single URL.
 For CDIF, this file should contain a set of CDIF JSON-LD metadata objects, implemented as a schema.org ItemList[^22].
-See example in [Appendix 1](#appendix-1).
+See example in [Appendix 1](https://github.com/Cross-Domain-Interoperability-Framework/Discovery/blob/main/discoverability.md#example-3-item-list-with-a-collection-of-metadata-records).
 The MIME type for the collection is:

-*type=\"application/ld+json profile=CDIF-list-1.0"*
+*type=\"application/ld+json\" profile=\"CDIF-list-1.0"*

 In any of these scenarios, a sitemap[^23] should be assembled that lists the URLs of all the locations that a metadata crawler or harvester should access (5 in Figure ).
 The basic sitemap is defined as an XML document that is a structured list of URLs, with an optional date stamp property that should indicate when the metadata at the URL target location was last updated.
+The sitemaps.org documentation does provide for users to define extensions[^24],

-The remaining challenge is communicating to a harvesting agent which of the options outlined above should be used to extract metadata at the URLs provided in the sitemap.
-CDIF proposes using the ResourceSync Framework Specification (ANSI/NISO Z39.99-2017)
+In order to communicate to a harvesting agent which of the options outlined above should be used to extract metadata at the URLs provided in the sitemap CDIF proposes using the [ResourceSync Framework Specification (ANSI/NISO Z39.99-2017)](http://www.openarchives.org/rs/1.1/resourcesync) (ResSync).
+This extension makes the site map a 'resourceList' as defined by the ResourceSync Framework Specification.
+This adds a link element in each <url> element in the sitemap with link type and profile attributes, saving clients the trouble of 'feeling around' as outlined in the implementation section (above).
+A CDIF-aware harvester would check the sitemap to see if it contains  <rs:md capability="resourcelist"> element, and if so, look for the <rs:ln> elements inside each sitemap <url> entry.
+The CDIF aware harvester would then used the href attibutes in teh <rs:ln> elements as the actual harvest targets.
+See [Appendix 4](#appendix-4) for an example sitemap using these conventions.

-The Sitemap XML schema does not include elements to associate link-type information with URLs in the sitemap.
-The sitemaps.org documentation does provide for users to define extensions[^24], and CDIF might implement this approach in the future.
-The recommendation in the mean time is to link to the sitemap from a robots.txt[^25] file placed in the root of the server containing the sitemap and metadata.
-In the robots file, the user agent value indicates the harvest protocol implemented.
-For the recommendations above, these are the user agent strings:
+The sitemap should be linked from a robots.txt[^25] file placed in the root of the server containing the sitemap and metadata.
+In the robots file, the user agent value can be used to indicate a sitemap link for CDIF-aware agents:

--   Embedded in HTML: *User-agent: CDIF-embed-in-HTML*

--   Individual metadata file URLs: *User-agent: CDIF-url-get-metadata*

--   Metadata list file: *User-agent: CDIF-url-get-metadata-collection*

-In the robots.txt file, use the sitemap directive to provide the URL to the sitemap.xml document that contains the URLs to harvest.
-Example robots.txt entry:

-*User-agent: CDIF-embed-in-HTML*
+*User-agent: CDIF1.0*

 *Sitemap: http://www.example.com/sitemap.xml*